Chapter 4:

 Silence followed, but not for long.

-"Scared you're not as smart as you think you are?", his reflection sneered.
+"Scared you're not as smart as you think you are?", his reflection asked.

-"If you can't handle it, you can always tap out and go back to living how you were before."
+"If you can't handle it, you can always tap out and go back to living as you were before."

 Silence.

-Blake unconsciously gripped the blanket covering his legs as he thought about what that would mean.
-And after a long pause considering it, he finally let go.
+Rin unconsciously gripped the blanket covering his legs as he let those words sink in.
+And after a long pause considering them, he finally let go.

-"There's something we need to take care of.", Blake responded.
+"There's something we need to do.", he said.

 *Buzz*

-In a dark room, a man in a black suit lurched over his laptop.
-On its screen, footage of the attack on the funeral hall was replaying over and over again.
+A man in a black suit lurched over his laptop in a dark room.
+On its screen, footage of the attack on the funeral hall replayed over and over again.
 Every time the video ended, the suited man would drag his mouse all the way to the beginning and replay it again.

-His partner stood next to him and seemed to be getting fed up with the sheer number of times this had transpired now.
+His partner stood next to him and seemed to be getting fed up with this.
 He rolled his eyes and hit the space bar.

-"The video won't change no matter how many times you rewatch it."
+"The video won't change no matter how many times you rewatch it.", he said.

-"We searched the trucker, and he didn't have it, right?"
+"We searched the trucker, and he didn't have it, right?", the suited man asked.

 "Yes, we've established this already."